 Part 1 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 Welcome to this three-part blog series about Simplifier.net features you may not yet know about!
-We will dive into features that are just beneath the surface and explore how they are used by different organizations and myself as a FHIR consultant.
+We will dive into features that are just beneath the surface and explore how different organizations and myself as a FHIR consultant use them.